codefellows/seattle-code-301n24/curriculum/class-07/facilitator/README.md

 ### Code Review / Rebuild / Review

 - **Why** (5 min)
-  - Lab 06 was big in concept, short on code
+  - Lab 06 was big in concept, many interwoven topics
   - WRRC drawings are great to cement why we are doing thing and where in that process we are
 - **What** (10 min)
   - The WRRC should be coming more into focus now that we've built some of it out